JohnnyLoathe/p2pool-node-status/README.md

 p2pool-node-status
 ==================

 A clean p2pool node dashboard.
+It provides:

-It uses Bootstrap and jQuery.
-Audio notifications are provided for new shares and blocks (on most modern browsers).
+* Audio notifications for new shares and blocks (on most modern browsers)
+* Detailed information about each share, block and transaction
+* All the graphs you know and love

 ### Screenshot